 - Can You Use Secured Business Loans for Any Purpose?

 Secured loans cannot be secured by just any expensive asset.
 The asset’s value must match (or exceed) the amount you intend to borrow.
 And remember, the value of an asset tends to decrease over time.
-Thus, you must ascertain the current value of your asset via hard evidence for the institution to accept it as collateral.
+Thus, you must ascertain your asset’s current value via hard evidence for the institution to accept it as collateral.

 If you cannot provide sufficient collateral, the decision is over.
 For this reason, let’s proceed under the assumption that you can meet this requirement.